originalankur/awesome-django-admin/README.md

 - [django-admin-env-notice](https://github.com/dizballanze/django-admin-env-notice) - Visually distinguish environments in Django Admin
 - [django-admin-easy](https://github.com/ebertti/django-admin-easy) - Collection of admin fields and decorators to help to create computed or custom fields more friendly and easy way Edit
 - [djangoql](https://github.com/ivelum/djangoql) - Advanced search language for Django
-- [django-import-export](https://github.com/django-import-export/django-import-export) - Django application and library for importing and exporting data with admin integration.
 - [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot/) - A fake Django admin login screen to notify admins of attempted unauthorized access.
-- [django-adminactions](https://github.com/saxix/django-adminactions/) - Collection of useful actions to use with django.contrib.admin.ModelAdmin and/or django.contrib.admin.AdminSite
 - [django-admin-tools](https://github.com/django-admin-tools/django-admin-tools) - Collection of extensions/tools for the default django administration interface.

 ## Learn more about Django Admin